lbaitemple/ubuntu_server_rpi/README.md

                                    identity: lbai

 ```
 In the above configuration file, we have two wifi networks.
 You can change wifi access point ssid and password.
-For the tusecurewireless network, you will need to replace tuaccess ID in "idenitity" field (replace lbai as tuxxxx) and insert a 32-character hash based on the password using "echo -n ...." command
+For the tusecurewireless network, you will need to replace your tuaccess ID in "idenitity" field (For example, replace lbai as tuxxxx) and insert a 32-character hash based on the password using "echo -n ...." command

 After you save the configuration file, you can apply netplan
 ```